 My name was flagged in the Virgin system because they couldn’t accommodate me on any of their three flights the previous night.
 The supervisor caught me as I entered the jetway and apologized—and changed my center (four seat row) to a window (two-seat row and no seat mate so I could stretch out.

 All went well.
 I got to the hotel shortly before 11.
-John, the Road Scholar group leader, left the others with the tour guide to meet me.
+Group leader John left the others with the tour guide to meet me.
 Once I’d checked in and cleaned up a bit he and I took the tube to the pub where the group met for lunch (bangers, mash, and peas—forgot to take a photo).
 There are 15 in the group.
 My roommate is Marian from Detroit.
 After lunch was a free afternoon.
-Most of us chose a walking tour led by Mike (the tour guide).
-Lots of snippets of
+Most of us chose a walking tour led by Mike, the tour guide.
+Lots of snippets of information.Our group at the Albert.
+The pub is the only building on that street that survived the Blitz.

 Trafalgar Square, Buckingham Palace, and the guards.